edwindvinas/OpenScreenshots-to-ULAPPH-Cloud-Desktop/README.md

  1. Click on the Open Screenshots icon.
  2. Either select visible screenshot or whole page screenshot.
- 3. Click Save icon.
+ 3. Check if auto-upload, enter slide number and caption.
+Click Save icon.
  4. Drag the saved image below to the iframe/dropzone at the right top corner of Chrome.
- 5. Monitor your ULAPPH Cloud Desktop to see the notification showing successful upload.
- 6. Go to the Recent Media files to see your screenshots inside ULAPPH Cloud Desktop
+ 5. Go to the Recent Media files to see your screenshots inside ULAPPH Cloud Desktop

 ## Features
  * Capture screenshots and upload to ULAPPH Cloud Desktop using Chrome or Opera browser